 How is atrial septal defect treated?

-Small, central atrial defects can close spontaneously after a few years, and your child may only require regular supervision in an outpatient clinic.
+Small, central atrial defects can close spontaneously after a few years, and the child may only require regular supervision in an outpatient clinic.

 If the defect is slightly larger, and surrounded by good margins of heart tissue, a key hole procedure known as cardiac catheterisation can be used to close the hole.
 This is usually undertaken as a day-case procedure.